 Even in unisex salons, customers perceived to be female are often expected to pay more than those perceived to be male.
-If you're trans or gender neutral, getting a haircut can be disappointing, frustrating and ultimately demeaning.
+If you're trans or gender-neutral, getting a haircut can be disappointing, frustrating, and ultimately demeaning.
 Not only might you leave with a style you don't want, but in the process a complete stranger may have made an offensive and upsetting judgement about your gender.

 Greygory cut his own hair until he was 27.
-"Then when I came out as trans, I realised there were lots of other people who'd had similar difficulties and were continuing to have these difficulties in their adult lives.
+"Then when I came out as trans, I realized there were lots of other people who'd had similar difficulties and were continuing to have these difficulties in their adult lives.
 People in their 20s and 30s are still being told they can't have certain haircuts by hairdressers."

-Two clients booked in on the busy weekday I visit Open Barbers have experienced these difficulties themselves.
+Two clients booked on the busy weekday I visit Open Barbers have experienced these difficulties themselves.
 Laura Milnes is a cisgender female who describes herself as "the most loud-mouthed advert" for the shop.
 "I tell everyone how amazing it is.
 I'd been told so many times in the past that I can't have the haircut I want, even though it's on my head!
 It's like, why can't I have that?
 Just because of my gender?"

 Greygory and Felix's entire business model is designed to dim memories of these unpleasant experiences.
 Clients aren't rushed in and out with some kind of identi-cut; appointments proceed at a speed with which the client is comfortable and the styling process is defined by collaboration.